lucy3/aftermath_drawedumath/README.md

 Inputs to `aftermath.ipynb` should be placed in the `data` folder:
 - Load model responses
   - `predictions.csv`: responses from evaluated VLMs
-  - `answer_mapping.json`: outputs form an LM remapping teachers' answers around whether the student image contains any errors
+  - `answer_mapping.json`: outputs from an LM remapping teachers' answers around whether the student image contains any errors
   - `questions_to_categories.json`: question categories, e.g. image creation and medium, correctness & errors
 - Redrawing experiment
   - `sampled_images_per_problem.json`: the filenames of images we redrew